mgunyho/PdArray/README.md

-This repository contains plugins I've made for [VCV Rack](https://vcvrack.com/).
-See the plugin folders for further details on each plugin.
+This repository contains plugins I've made for the [VCV Rack](https://vcvrack.com/) virtual modular synthesizer.
+See the plugin folders for details on each plugin.

 ## Building